dotkernel/dot-maker/docs/book/v1/component/middleware.md

 > Middleware name:

 **The name must contain only letters and numbers.**

+> You don't have to append "Middleware" to the name.
+It is automatically appended.
+See our [Naming Standards](../naming-standards.md) page for more information.

 If you leave the name blank, the process will exit.